mozman/ezdxf/docs/source/tutorials/mesh.rst

     doc.saveas("cube_mesh_1.dxf")

-Create a cube mesh by assembling single faces and the :meth:`~ezdxf.entities.Mesh.edit_data()` context manager of the :class:`~ezdxf.entities.Mesh` class, using the helper class :class:`~ezdxf.entities.MeshData`:
+Create a cube mesh by assembling single faces using the :meth:`~ezdxf.entities.Mesh.edit_data()` context manager of the :class:`~ezdxf.entities.Mesh` class and the helper class :class:`~ezdxf.entities.MeshData`:

 .. code-block:: python